junipertcy/simpliciality-testing/README.md

 which would take a huge amount of time!

 Thru numerical experiments,
-we find that the majority of the input degree-size sequences lies in the *polynomial regime*, which means that they can be solved rather easily.
+we find that the majority of the input degree-size sequences lie in the *polynomial regime*, which means that they can be solved rather easily.

 For example, you can assemble a simplicial complex from the degree-size sequence